surnan/surnan/README.md

 # Hi there!
 I'm Suresh Nandlall 👋

-With extensive experience in IT support, I have built a solid foundation in troubleshooting, system management, and user support.
-I am now directing my enthusiasm and expertise toward software development.
+Full stack developer that enjoys new challenges and solving problems.
+With my years of experience in IT support, I have built a solid foundation in troubleshooting, system management, and user support.
+This has enabled me to maintain a calm demeanor when tackling bugs as a developer.
 <br>

 ## Languages and Development Tools